 - Telogen is a resting phase.
 Around 10% to 20% of hairs are in this phase which lies dormant for 5 to 6 weeks.

-Hair falls out in the Telogen phase, and if more than 20% of hairs are affected by this phase, you will start to experience hair loss.
+Hair shedding occurs in the Telogen phase, and if this phase affects more than 20% of hair follicles, you will start to notice excessive hair loss.
 The anagen phase restarts once the telogen phase ends.
 At this point, the hair pushes out the existing hair to create space for the new ones.

 However, hair that grows during the anagen phase will grow thinner and weaker.
 Once the thinned and delicate hair falls, it simply does not regrow again for men and women to prevent and reverse DHT.